China's Heilongjiang reports no new confirmed COVID-19 cases

-A total of 235 close contacts of COVID-19 patients in the province were still under medical observation.
+A total of 233 close contacts of COVID-19 patients in the province are still under medical observation.

 Heilongjiang had been cleared of confirmed COVID-19 cases as the last patient was discharged from hospital after recovery on May 16.